 Plan sets out the long term workforce required to implement the services, projects and major programs identified in the Delivery Program.
-It provides the workforce to continue to meet the needs of the services required to be delivered, as identified in Council's plans..
+It provides strategies ensuring Council has the workforce to continue to meet the needs of the services required to be delivered, as identified in Council's plans..